miguilimzero/teeworlds-mods/README.md

 ## Compiling Mods (Teeworlds 0.6.x)

 Now you just need to choose the script corresponding to the 0.6.x mod you want to compile:

-## Compiling Mods (Teeworlds 0.7.x)

-Now you just need to choose the script corresponding to the 0.7.x mod you want to compile: